Gamza-park/pj_movie_notice/README.md

 ## Contents is...
- - This ripository is use CGV(Movie Theaters) website crawling.
+ - This ripository is website crawling.
- - If the movie is released tomorrow, a notification message is automatically sent by telegram.
+ - If there is a movie opening tomorrow, I'll send you a message.